 I see that how I conduct myself in daily life matters.
 I participate more freely in community work, knowing that I need only do my part.

 I have begun to appreciate that life is not failing us when it is not easy – that what matters is how I rise to the challenges I am presented.
 Mussar has redefined my understanding of faith and opened my mind to more spacious concepts of God.

--- Laurie, participant in Jewish Gateways Mussar group
+-- Laurie, member of Jewish Gateways Mussar group